Bride price

 A Papuan bride dowry basket piece from the early 20th century.
 In the collection of The Children's Museum of Indianapolis.

 Bride price, bride-dowry, bride-wealth, bride service or bride token, is money, property, or other form of wealth paid by a groom or his family to the woman or the family of the woman he will be married to or is just about to marry.
 Bride dowry is equivalent to dowry paid to the groom in some cultures, or used by the bride to help establish the new household, and dower, which is property settled on the bride herself by the groom at the time of marriage.
 Some cultures may practice both simultaneously.
 Many cultures practiced bride dowry prior to existing records.

-The tradition of giving bride dowry is practiced in many East Asian countries, Eastern Europe, the Middle East, parts of Africa and in some Pacific Island societies, notably those in Melanesia.
-The amount changing hands may range from a token to continue the traditional ritual, to many thousands of US dollars in some marriages in Thailand, and as much as $100,000 in exceptionally large bride dowry in parts of Papua New Guinea where bride dowry is customary.
+The tradition of giving bride price is practiced in many East Asian countries, the Middle East, parts of Africa and in some Pacific Island societies, notably those in Melanesia.
+The amount changing hands may range from a token to continue the traditional ritual, to many thousands of US dollars in some marriages in Thailand, and as much as $100,000 in exceptionally large bride price in parts of Papua New Guinea where bride dowry is customary.

 Function

 Bridewealth is commonly paid in a currency that is not generally used for other types of exchange.
 According to French anthropologist Philippe Rospabé, its payment does therefore not entail the purchase of a woman, as was thought in the early twentieth century.
 Instead, it is a purely symbolic gesture acknowledging (but never paying off) the husband's permanent debt to the wife's parents.

 Dowries exist in societies where capital is more valuable than manual labor.
-For instance, in Middle Ages Europe, the family of a bride-to-be was compelled to offer a dowry — land, cattle and money — to the family of the husband-to-be.
+For instance, in Medieval Europe, the family of a bride-to-be was compelled to offer a dowry — land, cattle and money — to the family of the husband-to-be.
+The custom of dowry is also commonly practiced in much of South Asia (see Dowry system in India).

 Bridewealth exists in societies where manual labor is more important than capital.
 In Sub-Saharan Africa where land was abundant and there were few or no domesticated animals, manual labor was more valuable than capital, and therefore bridewealth dominated.
-In Eastern Europe, the bride's family is compensated for their loss of a worker.

 An evolutionary psychology explanation for dowry and bride price is that bride price is common in polygynous societies which have a relative scarcity of available women.
 In monogamous societies where women have little personal wealth, dowry is instead common since there is a relative scarcity of wealthy men who can choose from many potential women when marrying.